Mining in Papua New Guinea: Porgera

 The Porgera Gold Mine is a large gold mining operation located in Enga province.
 The mine is located at the head of the Porgera Valley and end of the river and operated by Barrick Gold d.b.a.
 Porgera Joint Venture (PJV).

 Ramu

-According to the project proponent Ramu NiCo, the Ramu Nickel project is located in the Madang Province of Papua New Guinea.
-The annual output will be nickel/cobalt intermediate product, in which the aggregate nickel metal accounts for 31,000 tonnes and cobalt 3,000 tonnes.
+The Ramu lateritic nickel-cobalt mining project is located in the Madang Province of Papua New Guinea.
+The 2022 annual output was 34,302 tonnes of nickel and 2,987 tonnes of cobalt contained in a mixed hydroxide intermediate product.